carlhoerberg/trinidad_threaded_resque_extension/README.md

       ...
       config.extensions = {
         threaded_resque: {
-          setup: './config/setup_resque_workers', # will be required before starting the workers
+          require: './config/setup_resque_workers', # will be required before starting the workers, setup Resque and require the jobs here
           queues: {
-            # syntax: "queue name: number of workers"
+            # hash key is queue name
-            # the "all" queue is an alias for "*"
+            # hash value is the number of workers consuming that queue
-            # default is "all: 1"
+            # default: '*' => 1
+            io_bound: 20,
-            all: 3,
+            cpu_bound: 3,
-            high: 2,
-            low: 1
           }
         }
       }